EngrewLabs/blvm-consensus/README.md

 ## Mathematical Lock

-This implementation is **mathematically locked** to the Orange Paper specification:
+Implementation is mathematically locked to the Orange Paper specification:

 - Every function implements a mathematical specification from the Orange Paper
 - Every critical function has a Kani proof verifying correctness
 - All proofs reference Orange Paper sections and theorems
 - No consensus rule can be changed without updating both spec and proof

-**This is NOVEL**: No other Bitcoin implementation has this level of formal verification linkage.
+Formal verification linkage level is unique among Bitcoin implementations.

 **Chain of Trust**:
 ```